cjams/xue/README.md

     code resets the host controller, the DbC is reset as well.
 Unfortunately Linux does this on every boot.
 One workaround is to pass 'usbcore.nousb' on the kernel commandline prior to booting.
-Providing this parameter means you will have no USB at all, but depending on your debugging scenario this may be acceptable, e.g., you can ssh into the target machine after boot.
+Providing this parameter means you will have no USB at all, but depending on your ~desperation~ debugging scenario this may be acceptable, e.g., you can ssh into the target machine after boot.

   - The DbC is subject to DMA remapping.
 If the USB host controller is being